Names, Debts & Wills

 Wills

 Ending a spousal relationship can affect your Will.
-For example, if you name your spouse as your executor or leave part of your estate to your spouse, those parts of your Will are revoked or cancelled after you divorce, or after 24 months of separation in the case of unmarried couples, unless you expressly say otherwise in your Will.
+For example, if you name your spouse as your executor or leave part of your estate to your spouse, those parts of your Will are revoked or cancelled after you divorce.
+If the parties are not married, they are revoked after 24 months of separation unless you expressly say otherwise in your Will.

 It is a good idea for separating couples to revisit their Wills.
 It is important to understand how separation and divorce can affect your Will.
-You should make changes as required, paying particular attention to any part of your estate that you still wish your spouse to inherit, and the naming of executors, trustees, and guardians of minor children.
+You should make changes as required, paying particular attention to any part of your estate that you still wish your spouse to inherit.
+You should also reconsider the naming of executors, trustees, and guardians of minor children.